chandankumar-qa-ai/playwright-enterprise-automation-framework/README.md

 QA Automation Portfolio Project

-This project demonstrates modern automation framework design using Playwright and CI/CD practices commonly used in real-world QA teams.
+This repository demonstrates a practical Playwright UI automation framework with authentication reuse, reporting, and CI integration.